multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-node/README.md

 ### Quick start

-Use the following code below to initialize and run the Session Recorder.
+Use the following code below to initialize and run the session recorder.

-Example for Session Recorder initialization relies on [opentelemetry.ts](./examples/cli/src/opentelemetry.ts) file.
-Copy that file and put next to quick start code.
+The example relies on [opentelemetry.ts](./examples/cli/src/opentelemetry.ts).
+Copy that file and put it next to quick start code.

 ### Initialize